 By Mohammed Mirza

-The perfect isolated spot for star gazers.
+moon valley jeddah The perfect isolated spot for star gazers.

-We’ve heard so many stories about Moon Valley from our friends who’ve visited the place before so we finally decided to see it for ourselves.
+We’ve heard so many stories about Moon Valley jeddah from our friends who’ve visited the place before so we finally decided to see it for ourselves.
 We set off from Jeddah after Asr, but our 115-kilometer journey took quite long, as we went with a big group and faced the regular problems when you go with one; those being the frequent stops, missing out on directions and slow drivers.
 On top of that, our navigation app took us through a longer route, prolonging our journey.

-Moon Valley is known for its unique rock formations, some of which look like they’ve been crafted by humans, but when you look closely there are no signs of chisels or pastels being used on these rocks.
+moon mountain jeddah is known for its unique rock formations, some of which look like they’ve been crafted by humans, but when you look closely there are no signs of chisels or pastels being used on these rocks.
 They have naturally formed over millions of years in such mind-boggling shapes.

 I expected it to be an actual valley considering its name.
 I found it to be a plain desert with unique rock formations protruding out and mountains bordering the stretch of desert.